-EDUC 6939 Master's Thesis Research Minimum of two semesters required for a maximum of six hours, with continuous registration until completion.
+Minimum of two semesters required for a maximum of six hours; with continuous registration until completion.

-EDUC 6839 Master's Project Research Minimum of two semesters required for a maximum of six hours, with continuous registration until completion.
+Minimum of two semesters required for a maximum of six hours; with continuous registration until completion.

-SILC 6739 Studies in Language & Culture Practicum
+SILC elective course SILC 6739 Studies in Language and Culture Practicum Credit Hours: 3